 - anxious about going out or being too far from home in case you need to vomit

 - isolated because you don't know anyone who understands what it's like to have HG

 - confused as to why this is happening to you

 - unsure whether you can cope with the rest of the pregnancy if you continue to feel very ill

-If you want to talk to someone who has been through HG, you can contact Pregnancy Sickness Support.
-They have a support network across the UK, and can put you in touch with someone who has had HG.
+If you want to talk to someone who has been through HG, you can contact Pregnancy Sickness Support's help section.
+They have a support network across the UK and can put you in touch with someone who has had HG.

-If you have had HG before, it's likely that you will get it again in another pregnancy.
+If you have had HG before, it's likely you will get it again in another pregnancy.

 Talk to your doctor about starting medication early.